Turkish Airlines fleet: Naming

-The Douglas DC-7 leased from Sweden arrived in Istanbul on 20 March 1967.
-It had its initial name—"Malmö"—still on it.
-When the plane was repainted in the livery of Turkish Airlines, this name was changed to "Istanbul".
-It was the first aircraft of the airline to get a name.
-Turkish Airlines planes since then have been given their own name.
+In 1967, a Douglas DC-7 leased from Sweden arrived in Istanbul with its initial name—Malmö—still on the fuselage.
+This name was changed to İstanbul while the aircraft was repainted in the livery of Turkish Airlines, becoming the first aircraft of the airline to get a name.
+Turkish Airlines aircraft are since then given their own name.

-Until the 2010s, aircraft operated by Turkish Airlines were named after provinces, rivers and tourist places of Turkey.
-In 2013, the airline ran out of province names and used 39 touristic places as names following discussions with the Ministry of Culture and Tourism.
+Until the 2010s, aircraft operated by Turkish Airlines were named after provinces, rivers and touristic places of Turkey.
+In 2013, the airline ran out of provinces and further used 39 touristic places as names following discussions with the Ministry of Culture and Tourism.
 When 25 more aircraft were set to join, it was suggested to use the names of the Turkish districts as well.
-The names are written below the cockpit windows.
-Some leased aircraft do not include a name, despite being painted in the full livery.
+The names of the aircraft are included below the cockpit windows, with some leased aircraft not having a name despite being painted in the full livery.

 Confusion in the naming and registration of Turkish Airlines aircraft arose when the airline leased an Airbus A310 registered as TC-AKP from World Focus Airlines for the summer period of 2004, with AKP being the abbreviation of the Justice and Development Party.
 Minister of Transport Binali Yıldırım clarified that the registration was given by World Focus Airlines and that the next aircraft Turkish Airlines planned on adding to the fleet were going to be named after Turkish provinces going by their population.
 He added that registering or naming aircraft after other parties was technically possible.